 Critic's Comment: If Joseph was indeed committing a fraud, but wanted to convince his wife that he was really translating an ancient document, then that is exactly the kind of thing that Joseph would do.
 He simply acted like he didn't know that Jerusalem had walls so she would think he was translating from another document and not merely making it up.
-OR if the BOM came from another source such as Sidney Rigdon, then he may have been genuinely surprised to read that and simply stated as such.
+OR if the Book of Mormon came from another source such as Sidney Rigdon, then he may have been genuinely surprised to read that and simply stated as such.

 It is well known that Joseph read and studied the Bible.
 There are numerous Bible verses that mention Jerusalem's walls:

 Emma claimed that Joseph could begin dictation right where he left off on a previous day:

 "By the Gift and Power of God," Apostle Neal A. Maxwell, Ensign, January 1997, p.
 36.

 Critic's Comment: According to Oliver Cowdery, Oliver scribed the entire Book of Mormon 'save a few pages'.
 Emma may have only done a few pages here and there.
 Joseph likely memorized the pages well enough to continue where he left off or he may very well have peaked at the last page before he started again - it's not like Emma kept the pages.
 Joseph would have kept the pages already done, and he simply looked at them before he gave them to Emma to begin translating again.
 It's not that remarkable when you think about it.
 And if there was a curtain between them, as was commonly taught when we were growing up in the Church, then Joseph could have obviously had notes or any material he wanted to look at.